sequelize/sequelize/docs/docs/models-definition.md

 When using custom validator functions the error message will be whatever message the thrown`Error`object holds&period;

-See [the node-validator project][4]for more details on the built in validation methods&period;
+See [the validator.js project][4] for more details on the built in validation methods&period;

 **Hint&colon; **You can also define a custom function for the logging part&period; Just pass a function&period; The first parameter will be the string that is logged&period;